apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 ### Authentication

-Authentication elements are used to access remote repositories.
-Every authentication definition will be added globally and chosen based on the `servers` attribute.
-If this attribute is not set, an authentication has to be referenced explicitly to be used.
+Authentication elements provide access to remote repositories.
+The tasks add every authentication definition globally and select one based on the `servers` attribute.
+If you don't set that attribute, then you must reference the authentication explicitly.

 ```xml
 <authentication username="login" password="pw" id="auth"/>
 <authentication privateKeyFile="file.pk" passphrase="phrase" servers="distrepo" id="distauth"/>
 ```

+<a id="Local_Repository"></a>

-### Local Repository
+### Local repository

-Only one local repository can be used at a time.
+You can use only one local repository at a time.

 ```xml
 <localrepo dir="someDir"/>
 ```

+<a id="Remote_Repositories"></a>

-### Remote Repositories
+### Remote repositories

-Remote repositories may be defined directly:
+You can define remote repositories directly:

 ```xml
 <remoterepo id="ossrh" url="https://oss.sonatype.org/content/repositories/snapshots/" type="default" releases="false" snapshots="true" updates="always" checksums="fail"/>